The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Introduction

-After representing the synaptic plasticity competition in Formula \eqref{eq2}, strength rebalance in Formula \eqref{eq3}, current gradient informational and mnemonic positive and negative gradient informational synapse formation at critical period in Formula \eqref{eq2}, current and mnemonic Brain Plasticity at critical period in Formula \eqref{eq4}, cosine filter is used in tests to verify the PNN and compare the results of the following three situations: the case dubbed as CRPNN, in which the synaptic effective range for various neurons remains unchanged; the RRPNN case, in which synaptic effective range for each neuron generates in a random manner; the last one is the ORPNN case, in which optimization of synaptic effective range connects neurons with iterations.
+After representing the synaptic plasticity competition in Formula \eqref{eq2}, strength rebalance in Formula \eqref{eq3}, current gradient informational and memory positive and negative gradient informational synapse formation at critical period in Formula \eqref{eq2}, current and memory brain plasticity at critical period in Formula \eqref{eq4}, cosine filter is used in tests to verify the PNN and compare the results of the following three situations: the case dubbed as CRPNN, in which the synaptic effective range for various neurons remains unchanged; the RRPNN case, in which synaptic effective range for each neuron generates in a random manner; and the last one is the ORPNN case, in which optimization of synaptic effective range connects neurons with iterations.
 The findings also show that synapse formation will, to some extent, inhabit the tests of PNN.
-And we also analyzed the different Brain Plasticity by Tables at critical period or the closure of critical period.
-The effect of astrocytic synapse formation memory persistence factor and astrocytic Brain Plasticity phagocytic synapses factor in Tables.
+And we also analyzed the different brain plasticity by Tables at critical period or the closure of critical period.
+The effect of astrocytic synapse formation memory cortex persistence factor and astrocytes phagocytose synapses factor in Tables.